-As a professional Jazz Vocalist starting in the 90’s Leonie discovered you could “share” recordings of your music online and get your songs voted up on mp3.com.
+As a professional Jazz Vocalist in the 90’s Leonie discovered you could “share” recordings of your music online and have your songs shared and voted up on mp3.com.
 She learned how to market her albums and music online well before MySpace and iTunes.
 This is where she led the way in online marketing for independent musicians.
-Other independents were struggling to sell their albums in “bricks and mortar stores” whilst Leonie was selling her albums and interacting with musician communities on the internet before iTunes was even thought of.
-Link to her music on iTunes
+Leonie was selling her albums and interacting with musician communities on the internet before iTunes was even thought of.
+Link to her music on Spotify.

-Leonie created/produced/hosted the worlds first virtual TV talk show in Second Life in 2007 broadcasted on www.treet.tv .
+After streaming her live Jazz band regularly into Second Life in 2006, her love of broadcasting and music came together in a virtual online world Second Life.
+Leonie created/produced/hosted the worlds first virtual TV talk show in Second Life in 2007 filmed & broadcasted on www.treet.tv .
 “Tonight Live With Paisley Beebe” broadcasted 270 live shows, the virtual talk show had an average viewership of 20,000 viewers a week, which included musicians and a wide range of over 500 guests from all over the world.
-Known as Paisley Beebe in Second Life, she became a virtual celebrity in a virtual world with millions and millions of users.
+Known as Paisley Beebe in Second Life, Leonie became a virtual celebrity in a virtual world with millions and millions of users.

 Her virtual world broadcasting has earned her a place in the Museum “Australian Centre for the Moving Image” where she is featured on permanent exhibit in the “Screen Worlds” exhibit as a contributor to Australia’s history of media.
 Leonie’s Music and Virtual TV shows are also featured in the “National Film and Sound Archives” In 2014 Leonie was asked to contribute her life story for the oral history program for the National Film And Sound Archives, because of her contribution to Australia’s Jazz history, her broadcasting and ground breaking online virtual multi-media productions and now her cyber safety efforts.